fruitgum/go-logger/README.md

 * `none` - will suppress everything

 > [!IMPORTANT]
-> `logger.Fatal` level will terminate process even if its output is suppressed
+> `goLogger.Fatal` level will terminate process even if its output is suppressed